 Board Members:

 The museum could not operate without the generosity of our volunteers who donate their time and services.
-Currently, we have more than 30 people who volunteer on a regular basis and help with things such as photo digitization projects, special events such as our annual fundraiser garage sale, and hold down the fort when museum staff are not able to be on the premises.
+Currently, several volunteers come in on a regular basis and help with things such as transcribing documents, photo digitization projects, general upkeep, changing exhibits, and special events such as school tours, our annual quilt show, and our Christmas Open House.

 Stop by today and discover your local history.